jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

 # plus all to_dataframe / to_toolkit features discussed elsewhere
 ```

 The key part that providers must understand is the `load_remote_archive` method.
-This method does the following:
+This method...

 1. loads an archive of available data (as a `zip` file from some CDN)
 2. unpacks the data into the Simmate format